LawrenceKarasek/VideoPlayer/README.md

     const intervalRef = useRef();

-The intervalRef is started when the video is started, calling the startTimer.
-The videoProgress is updated using setInterval.
+The intervalRef function updates the videoProgress each second in the startTimer function.
+It is called when the video is started.
 The interval is reset when the video ends.

 const onDurationChangeHandler = e => {
 const seconds = Math.floor(e.target.duration);